NYU Dataset

 Instructions

-Subject-level source data underlying the figures in the associated publication may be accessed for free through PubMed Central as comma-separated values (CSV) files.
-Analysis code that was used in the project may be downloaded through Github or the Software Heritage archive (listed under Other Resources).
+Subject-level source data underlying the figures in the associated publication can be accessed through PubMed Central (PMC) as comma-separated values (CSV) files.
+Analysis code that was used in the project may be downloaded through GitHub or Software Heritage archive (listed under Other Resources).

 Access via PMC